realvint/realvint/README.md

-## Hi there! 👋 I'm Victor, an amazing Ruby Developer
+## Hi there! 👋 I'm Victor, a Fullstack Ruby Developer

 Welcome to my GitHub profile!